DeWine calls for group to examine problems at youth prisons after newspaper investigation

 Democratic lawmakers, however, called for more dramatic action.

-House Minority Leader Allison Russo, D-Upper Arlington said “This report shows the Ohio Department of Youth Services has failed the hundreds of kids it’s meant to rehabilitate and protect, failed their families and failed the hard-working men and women who work at these facilities,” said Russo.
+House Minority Leader Allison Russo, D-Upper Arlington said “This report shows the Ohio Department of Youth Services has failed the hundreds of kids it’s meant to rehabilitate and protect, failed their families and failed the hard-working men and women who work at these facilities.”

 She added: “The governor should immediately investigate the leadership at his DYS and explain to taxpayers how’s he going to fix this horrific problem.
 These kids deserve a chance at rehabilitation, but instead they’re being thrown into a broken system where their safety and their future are being discarded.”

-Senate Minority Leader Nickie Antonio, D-Lakewood, there needs to be an independent investigation into why Ohio’s youth prisons are so violent.
+Senate Minority Leader Nickie Antonio, D-Lakewood, said there needs to be an independent investigation into why Ohio’s youth prisons are so violent.
 That probe should include talking to those who work there.
-“They have a more dangerous job than I think any of us realize and this just points it out.”
+“They have a more dangerous job than I think any of us realize and this just points it out," she said.

 “I don’t think it makes sense for the administration to investigate themselves or their staff but I think there needs to be a civil rights investigation,” Antonio said.
 “The safety of those kids that are there, as well as the staff, should be something that we’re all concerned about.”